Today we’ll talk about Naruto manga: Sakura, the heroine of it.

 At first, knowing how fond Kishi is for Sakura, seemed a little out of his way and since I wasn’t involved that much with the fandom, I didn’t care about it.

-But, as I got involved and got into debates about Sakura, not mentioning those with the haters, explaining that Sakura isn’t the type of heroine people should expect given the fact that Kishi wants to emphasize other things through her character, this argument was always brought to me, that Hinata made a better heroine than her, and that even Kishi himself stated so.
+But as I got involved and got into debates about Sakura, this argument was always brought to me, that Hinata made a better heroine and that Kishi even stated so.

 As well, not to mention I saw someone on Tumblr saying that even on Narutopedia wrote that.
 I went there myself.
 Saw it.
 It does.
 They say that in an interview from 2010, Kishi stated that.

-Well, given the fact that I have a friend who happened to study Japanese and has lived there and studied for about 3 years, I have asked for a translation.
+Well, given the fact that I have a friend who happened to study Japanese and live there and study, for 3 years, I have asked for a translation.
 This is what Kishi says:

 I have been told by other people that Sakura isn’t acting like a heroine, or that Hinata is more of a heroine than her, but if I think of it Sakura really has the strength of a heroine inside her, and from here on out she’s ready to show it, too.

-He has been told by other people that Hinata is more of a heroine than her, not that he, himself, said Hinata was a better heroine than her (Sakura).
+He has been told by people that Hinata is more heroine than her, not that he said Hinata was a better heroine than her (Sakura).
 As we can see, the background reason why she would make a better heroine, is clearly fan made.
 No such thing mentioned in the actual answer.

 言われている is the passive voice of 言う (“to say”)